tristanbatchler/COMP3702/Lecture 5.md

 ### Some terminology

 * A sentence is **valid** if it's true for all possible interpretations, i.e. **tautology**
-* A sentence is **satisfiable** if its truth value is T fo at least one of the possible interpretations
+* A sentence is **satisfiable** if its truth value is T for at least one of the possible interpretations

   * e.g. $\neg P$.
   * Everything that's valid is satisfiable